-- 4.1.1 Describe the child care certificate, including when it is issued to parents (before or after the parent has selected a provider) and what information is included on the certificate (98.16 (q)).
-The Child Care Placement Agreement is an agreement between the Lead Agency, the parent or guardian, and the provider.
-Information included in the agreement includes applicant's demographic information, child(ren) name and date of birth, provider Information, effective dates of agreement, priority type, number of hours of care and units of service approved, and parents co- pay responsibility.
-On the reverse side of the agreement, the parent or guardian and provider must sign the acknowledgment of the terms and conditions contained in the agreement.
-The agreement is issued to the parent(s) after they have selected a provider of their choice.
-The parent or guardian of each eligible child has the option to select a provider of their choice. - 4.1.2 Identify how the parent is informed that the child care certificate allows the option to choose from a variety of child care categories, such as private, not-for-profit, faith-based providers; centers; FCC homes; or in-home providers (658E(c)(2)(A)(i); 658P(2); 658Q).
+4.1.1 Describe the child care certificate, including when it is issued to parents (before or after the parent has selected a provider) and what information is included on the certificate (98.16 (q)).

+The Child Care Placement Agreement is an agreement between the Lead Agency, the parent or guardian, and the child care provider.
+Information included in the agreement includes parent's or guardian's demographic information, child(ren)'s name(s) and date(s) of birth, provider information, the effective dates of agreement, the determined child care priority type, the number of approved care hours and service units, and the parent's or guardian's co-pay responsibility.
+The agreement includes an acknowledgment of terms and conditions, which the parent/guardian and the provider must sign.
+The agreement is issued to the parent(s) after they have selected a child care provider.
+The parent or guardian of each eligible child has the option to select a provider of their choice.

+4.1.2 Identify how the parent is informed that the child care certificate allows the option to choose from a variety of child care categories, such as private, not-for-profit, faith-based providers; centers; FCC homes; or in-home providers (658E(c)(2)(A)(i); 658P(2);

+658Q).
 Check all that apply.

 a.
-Certificate provides information about the choice of providers b.
+Certificate provides information about the choice of providers □ b.
 Certificate provides information about the quality of providers c.
-Certificate is not linked to a specific provider, so parents can choose any provider \boxtimes d.
-Consumer education materials are provided on choosing child care \boxtimes e.
+Certificate is not linked to a specific provider, so parents can choose any provider ☑ d.
+Consumer education materials on choosing child care ☑ e.
 Referrals provided to child care resource and referral agencies f.
-Co-located resource and referral staff in eligibility offices \boxtimes g.
-Verbal communication at the time of the application \boxtimes h.
-Community outreach, workshops, or other in-person activities
+Co-located resource and referral staff in eligibility offices ☑ g.
+Verbal communication at the time of the application h.
+Community outreach, workshops, or other in-person activities ☑ i.
+Other.
+Describe: